konveyor/tackle-pathfinder/README.md

 # Tackle Pathfinder application

-It's the next version of the https://github.com/redhat-cop/pathfinder project.
+It's the next version of the <https://github.com/redhat-cop/pathfinder> project.

 Pathfinder is an extensible, questionnaire based assessment tool for assessing the suitability of applications for deployment onto an enterprise Kubernetes platform.

 # API

 * use Apicurio to design de API first
+* if the default docker-compose installation doesn't work ( for mysql issues) try full postgre approach ( <https://github.com/carlesarnal/apicurio-studio/tree/expand-docker-compose-db-choice-keycloak> )
 * use Microcks to mock the API to test it and decouple Frontend from Backend

 # LOGIC